 We continue to Oxford, where we shall stay for three nights.
 (Overnight Oxford) BL

 - Walking tour of Oxford city and the University

 - Tour of the Bodleian Library, including the 15th-century Divinity School, Convocation House, Chancellor’s Court and Duke Humfrey’s medieval library

 - Merton College: Library, Chapel & Beerbohm Room

 Oxford University (founded c.1167) is a vast corpus of stunning architecture such as Sir Christopher Wren’s Sheldonian Theatre (1664-68).
 Over the centuries many famous writers, poets, novelists, critics and children’s authors have studied or lived in Oxford; writers include Jonathan Swift, Percy Bysshe Shelley, Lewis Carroll, C.S.
 Lewis, T.S.
 Eliot, Oscar Wilde, J.R.R.
 Tolkien, T.R.
 Lawrence, Thomas More, Aldous Huxley and Graham Greene.
-This morning we explore its rich intellectual and architectural heritage with a guided walking tour, after which there will be some time at leisure.
+This morning we explore its rich intellectual and architectural heritage with a guided walking tour.

-In the early afternoon, we shall take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
+We shall also take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
 It contains 6.5 million books, manuscripts and maps.
 The beautiful historic buildings of the Bodleian are complemented by a recent full redevelopment of what was known as the New Bodley into the Weston Library, which includes a major new exhibition space and public café and shop.